Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Preliminaries

-The following proposition is stated and proved in \cite{GallayJoly_globStabDampedWaveBistable_2009} in the case $n=1$.
+The following proposition is stated and proved in \cite{GallayJoly_globStabDampedWaveBistable_2009} in the case $n=1$ (see Proposition 2.1 of \cite{GallayJoly_globStabDampedWaveBistable_2009}).
 The proof is identical in the case of systems $n>1$.
-In the statement of this proposition, existence of an attracting ball for the $L^\infty$-norm is redundant; the reason for this redundancy is that the radius $\Rattinfty$ of an attracting ball for the $L^\infty$-norm will be explicitly used in several estimates. \begin{proposition}[global existence of solutions and attracting ball] For all initial data \\ $(u_0,u_1)$ in $X$, system \cref{hyp_syst} has a unique solution global solution $u$ in the space
+In the statement of this proposition, existence of an attracting ball for the $L^\infty$-norm is redundant; the reason for this redundancy is that the radius $\Rattinfty$ of an attracting ball for the $L^\infty$-norm will be explicitly used in several estimates. \begin{proposition}[global existence of solutions and attracting ball] For every initial condition $(u_0,\tilde{u}_0)$ in $X$, system \cref{hyp_syst} has a unique solution global solution $u$ in the space